CvX/www.ruby-lang.org/en/documentation/faq/6/index.md

 end
 ~~~

-Methods with `=` appended must be called with a receiver
+Methods with `=` appended must be called with an explicit receiver
-(without the receiver, you're just assigning to a local variable).
+(without the receiver, you are just assigning to a local variable).
 Invoke it as `self.pos = 1`.

 ### What is the difference between `'\1'` and `'\\1'`?